jukemori/react-retailing-app/README.md

 # Mockup Retail app

+## Overview

 This repository contains the solution for the challenge of implementing a web application using React and TypeScript with the Vite build tool.
-The application includes an Item List page, Item Detail page, navbar with search functionality and category tabs for filtering items.
-All the pages are responsive and works for both phone and web screen size
+The application includes an item list page, an item detail page, navbar with search functionality, and category tabs for filtering items.
+All the pages are responsive and work for both phone and web screen size

 <div style="display: flex; align-items: center;">
   <img width="600" alt="" src="./image/web-item-list.png">